lgi-devs/lgi/docs/guide.md

-# LGI User's Guide
+# lgi User's Guide

-All LGI functionality is exported through `lgi` module.
+All lgi functionality is exported through `lgi` module.
 To access it, use standard `require` construct, e.g.:

     local lgi = require 'lgi'